ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

    - [View or edit an information barrier policy](#edit-or-remove-an-information-barrier-policy)
    - Proceed to [Part 3: Apply information barrier policies](#part-3-apply-information-barrier-policies)

-#### Contoso's example: Prevent Sales and Marketing from communicating with Research

-To prevent Sales and Marketing from communicating with Research, Contoso uses the following cmdlet:

-`New-InformationBarrierPolicy -Name "SalesMarketingBlockedFromResearch" -AssignedSegment "Sales, Marketing" -SegmentsBlocked "Research" -State Inactive`

-In this example, the information barrier policy is called *SalesMarketingBlockedFromResearch*.
-When this policy is active and applied, it will help prevent users who are in the Sales and Marketing segments from communicating with users in the Research segment.

 ### Scenario 2: Allow a segment to communicate only with one other segment

 1. To allow one segment to communicate with only one other segment, use the `New-InformationBarrierPolicy` cmdlet with the **SegmentsAllowed** parameter.